-4 October the Museum announced the discovery of Ferrodraco lentoni, a new genus and species of ornithocheirid pterosaur from western Queensland.
+The Australian Age of Dinosaurs Museum (the Museum) today announced the discovery of Ferrodraco lentoni, a new genus and species of ornithocheirid pterosaur from western Queensland, Australia.
 The fossilised bones were recovered from a sheep station located near the northeastern margins of the Winton Formation, a geological deposit that is approximately 96 million years old.